-On August 14, 2023, in connection with the evaluation of strategic alternatives and in order to extend its resources, our Board of Directors approved a restructuring plan, or the "Plan," that includes reducing our workforce by approximately 60%, with remaining employees primarily focused on our hunTR TCR discovery platform.
-In addition, the Plan includes a discontinuation of our clinical development programs and further prioritization of our resources as we assess strategic alternatives.
-We estimate that we will incur approximately \$2.5 to \$3.0 million for retention, severance and other employee termination-related costs in the third and fourth quarters of 2023.
+On August 14, 2023, in connection with the evaluation of strategic alternatives and in order to extend our resources, our Board of Directors approved the Plan that included reducing our workforce, which has impacted over 95% of our workforce to date.
+In addition, the Plan included a discontinuation of our clinical development programs and further prioritization of our resources as we assess strategic alternatives.
 We may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from our restructuring efforts due to unforeseen difficulties, delays or unexpected costs.
 If we are unable to realize the expected operational efficiencies and cost savings from the restructuring, our operating results and financial condition would be adversely affected.
 Furthermore, the Plan may be disruptive to our operations.
-For example, our headcount reductions could yield unanticipated consequences, such as increased difficulties in implementing our business strategy, including retention of our remaining employees.
+For example, our headcount reductions could yield unanticipated consequences, such as increased difficulties in implementing our business strategy, including retention of our remaining employees and consultants.
 Any employee litigation related to the headcount reduction could be costly and prevent management from fully concentrating on the business.